top of page

 It is easy and safe to get on and off the route at practically any point making it a friendly and fun activity.
 The only caution is to look out for sea urchins which can easily be avoided.
 The start of the route is located at the right of the port just beside the showers and below a popular cliff jumping point.
 Make sure you have the ability and the energy to make the 250 meter swim back to the port!

 Nearby Vathy is a unique cave, rent a kayak from Waternative at the port and travel out.
-Warm up on the left hand side of the cave with a pleasant juggy 5+, there are two 6a’s on the right side of the cave, a 7b in the middle and a challenging 7b traverse from the left hand side of the cave.
+Warm up on the left hand side of the cave with a pleasant juggy 5+, there are two 6a’s on the right side of the cave, a 7b in the middle and a challenging 7c traverse from the left hand side of the cave and a fantastic 7c/8a on the left of the 7b (start from the small cave).
 Take some time to snorkel around the cave and see what you can spot.

 Multipitch